 When we feel like we have too much to do, we practice “The One Thing” rule.
 The One Thing Rule asks, “What is the one thing I can do such that by doing it everything else will be easier or unnecessary?”
 This will likely not be “answer emails,” “attend unnecessary and unnecessarily long meetings,” “answer unscheduled phone calls,” or “browse Facebook.”

-Use the One Thing Rule when listing your daily tasks every day in the Living Fabulous Journal, and watch your success.
+Use the One Thing Rule when listing your daily tasks every day on your journal, and watch your success.

 4. Write what you’re grateful for to change your life

-The last morning ritual in the Living Fabulous Journal is to write down what we’re grateful for every day.
+The last morning ritual is to write down what we’re grateful for every day.
 With clarity and sense of peace, it’s easy to appreciate what’s going on in our lives, recently happened or will happen.
 If we get upset, angry or down, we have our daily gratitudes to reference to maintain a conscious and unconscious mentality of abundance.

 When someone cuts us off on the highway, we refer to our morning gratitudes.
 When we spill our coffee, we think of our morning gratitudes.
 When we’re feeling stressed or depressed, we go to our morning gratitudes.

 Some days are harder than others to list gratitudes.
-But, this exercise challenges you to change your mind subconsciously (inside) and your life consciously (outside), and that’s why it’s included in the Living Fabulous Journal.
+But, this exercise challenges you to change your mind subconsciously (inside) and your life consciously (outside), and that’s why we included it as one of the five steps.